 This new vantage point provides an inspiring perspective that will help you and your child stay motivated … and encouraged.
 It changes everything, doesn’t it?
 Can you see the difference?

-Do you ever fall into the Big Pit?
+Do you ever fall into the Big Pit of Comparison?
 What successes has your child had so far?